charlesreid1/base16-jupyter/README.md

 ## For The Lazy: How Do I Get Started Using Existing Color Schemes?

-The main point of this repo is not just to give you the tools you need to make your own Jupyter/Matplotlib color schemes, but to provide a usable bundle of Jupyter and matplotlib config files, so you can use this package right out of the box.
+The main point of this repo is not just to give you the tools you need to make your own Jupyter/pyplot color schemes, but to provide a usable bundle of Jupyter and pyplot config files, so you can use this package right out of the box.

 ### Using Jupyter Notebook Color Schemes